Gallium in PET studies

 [68Ga]Ga3+ is mostly used to label specific ligands via bifunctional chelating agents (Spang et al., 2016), such as NODAGA, HBED-CC, and DOTA.
 68Ga can also be used for non-targeted imaging: albumin, albumin nanoparticles, and albumin macroaggregates have been labelled with 68Ga for imaging tissue plasma volume, perfusion, and vascular permeability; 68Ga-labelled carbon nanoparticle aerosol can be used for measurement of lung ventilation and for diagnosis of pulmonary emboli; 68GaCl, 68Ga-citrate, and 68Ga-labelled transferrin have been used for infection, inflammation, and cancer imaging.

 At physiological pH, in aqueous solutions without chelators, 68Ga-chloride is hydrolysed to gallate, Ga(OH)4-.
 Gallate starts to form insoluble Ga(OH)3 already in pH > 3 (Green & Welch, 1989).
 Given time, amorphous Ga(OH)3 forms crystalline GaO(OH), which dissolves in basic solutions back to gallate (Bernstein, 1998).
 At physiological pH, Ga3+ can also form highly insoluble phosphates.
 In vivo kinetics of [68Ga]GaCl3 and [68Ga]citrate are different, possibly because the chelating properties of citrate prevent the precipitation of [68Ga]Ga(OH)3 (Lankinen et al., 2018).
 After intravenous administration of [67Ga]citrate, 98-99% of 67Ga is bound to plasma transferrin in rabbits (Vallabhajosula et al., 1980).
+Stability of Ga-transferrin complex is pH- and bicarbonate concentration dependent (Vallabhajosula et al., 1982; Staker et al., 1991).
 Since the PET tracers need to be prepared in high specific activity, the low amounts of chelating agent leads easily to formation of gallium colloids, especially at pH 3.5-4, and the insoluble GaO(OH) at higher pH and especially at higher temperatures (Brom et al., 2016).
-The tracer must be purified from these colloids and hydroxides to prevent nonspecific uptake in the spleen and liver, and subsequent overestimation of the specific activity (Brom et al., 2016).
+The tracer must be purified from these colloids and hydroxides to prevent nonspecific uptake by mononuclear phagocyte system particularly in the spleen and liver, and subsequent overestimation of the specific activity (Brom et al., 2016).
 Non-chelated [68Ga]Ga3+ in rats is slowly cleared from circulation mainly into the urine, with some retention in the liver and kidneys.
 Concentration in blood plasma stays at relatively high level (Autio et al., 2015).
 Main excretion route for gallium is through gastrointestinal tract.